buk7456/FreeTX/assets/readme.md

 The rest is pretty straight forward.

-For converting icons or sprites bitmaps to byte arrays, i used the tool [image2cpp](http://javl.github.io/image2cpp/)
+For converting icons or sprites bitmaps to byte arrays, I used the tool [image2cpp](http://javl.github.io/image2cpp/)